shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-03.md

    ![screenshot of the prompt ](../Media/3.1/phraese1.png)

-8.Within the top right corner of the screen, select the **Save** button to ensure that your work is saved.
+8. Within the top right corner of the screen, select the **Save** button to ensure that your work is saved.

  ## Task-02: Create your Power Automate flow

-1.Select the **Add node button** below the question node to add a new node to the topic.
+1. Select the **Add node button** below the question node to add a new node to the topic.
 Select **Call an action > Create a flow**.
 Power Automate opens in a new browser window

    ![screenshot of the prompt ](../Media/get-flow.png)